siriuz/hdome_dev/Documentation/Design/proteinpilotv5_spreadsheet_specifications.md

 Data field identifier: **uniprot_ids**

-This field contains the UniProt codes identifying the Protein or Peptide.
+This field contains the UniProt codes identifying the Protein.
+It is allowed to contain more than one element, delimited by ';'.
+Each element is parsed separately.
 The actual UniProt ID key that is stored is the string between the '|', i.e Q9BY89 and P09230 here.
-This key is stored in the `Protein` class under the `prot_id` attribute.
+This key is stored as a string in the `Protein` entity under the `prot_id` attribute with each element having its own instance of `Protein`.

 ### Names
 > Uncharacterized protein KIAA1671 OS=Homo sapiens GN=KIAA1671 PE=1 SV=2
 > Alkaline extracellular protease OS=Yarrowia lipolytica (strain CLIB 122 / E 150) GN=XPR2 PE=1 SV=1

 Data field identifier: **proteins**
-This field contains the names of the Proteins
+This field contains the names of the Proteins.
+This field is allowed to have multiple elements in it, delimited by ';'.
+Each of these elements are stored as a separate `Protein`, and the string is stored in the `description` attribute.

 ### Conf
 > 99.0000009536743

 Data field identifier: **confidence**
 This field contains the confidence level of the identification and is used to compare against the experiment cutoff confidence level.
+The field is converted into a float, rounded to 5 **digits** (digits! not decimal places.)
+This value is then stored in the `IdEstimate` entity under the `confidence` attribute as a float.

 ### Sequence
 > MPGLVGQEVGSGEGPR